-The Philadelphia Inquirer is committed to becoming a diverse, inclusive, equitable, and anti-racist organization by evolving how it operates through its culture, coverage of the news, and service to the community.
-To accomplish this, The Inquirer is approaching this critical work in a manner that is sustainable through investments in its journalism, workplace culture and talent, and community relations.
+The Philadelphia Inquirer is committed to being a diverse, inclusive, equitable, and anti-racist organization in how it operates through its culture, coverage of the news, and service to the community.
+To accomplish this, The Inquirer approaches this critical work in a manner that is sustainable through investments in its journalism, workplace culture and talent, and community relations.

-We are building an inclusive culture, grounded in anti-racism and equity, that fosters a sense of belonging for all at The Inquirer.
-At every level of the organization, we seek equitable representation of people from marginalized and under-resourced communities.
+We value an inclusive culture, grounded in anti-racism and equity, that fosters a sense of belonging for all at The Inquirer.

-We are working to ensure equity is centered in how The Inquirer approaches journalism.
+We work to ensure equity is centered in how The Inquirer approaches journalism.
 We seek to consistently address systemic racism and other forms of oppression through inclusive, actively anti-racist coverage that reflects, serves, and is informed by all communities.

 ‘If there is skepticism of what we have done,